SAP-samples/sme-partner-reference-application/Tutorials/04-ByD-Integration.md

         // see code in file ./service-implementation.js
     }
     ```
-    Add a line to import the class `DestinationService` in the beginning of the file:
+    Add a line to import the reusable functions class `reuse` in the beginning of the file:
     ```javascript
-    const { DestinationService } = require('./DestinationService');
+     const reuse = require("./reuse");
     ```
     > Note: The code block *Read the ByD system URL dynamically from BTP destination "byd-url"* reads the URL of the ByD system, used to navigate to the ByD project overview screen.
-We are using reusable class *DestinationService* to read dynamically the BTP destination (refer to file `./srv/DestinationService.js` for details of the reusable class).
+We are using reusable function *getDestinationURL* to read dynamically the BTP destination (refer to file `./srv/reuse.js` for details of the reusable function getDestinationURL).

     > Note: The code block *Set URL of ByD project overview screen for UI navigation* assembles the URL of the ByD project overview screen used for UI navigations lateron.

-4. Add a new file `DestinationService.js` in folder `./srv` (Refer to the file to check the required code).
+4. Add a new function *getDestinationURL* in the file `reuse.js` in folder `./srv` (Refer to the file to check the required code).

-5. Since we are using the npm module *request* in the *DestinationService*-class, we need to add the corresponding npm module to the dependencies in the `package.json` file:
+5. Since we are using the npm module *@sap-cloud-sdk/connectivity* in the *reuse.js*, we need to add the corresponding npm module to the dependencies in the `package.json` file:
     ```json
     "dependencies": {
-        "request": "^2.88.2"
+        "@sap-cloud-sdk/connectivity": "^2.8.0"
     },
     ```